Quantum Phase Diagram and Spontaneously Emergent Topological Chiral Superconductivity in Doped Triangular-Lattice Mott Insulators

-Experimentally, triangular-lattice compounds are also among the most promising candidates for hosting topological states, including the QSL candidates of weak Mott insulators~\cite{kurosaki2005mott, itou2007spin, yamashita2008thermodynamic}, the $d+id$-wave TSC candidate Na$_x$CoO$_2$·yH$_2$O~\cite{takada2003superconductivity,schaak2003,fujimoto2004}, and the twisted transition metal dichalcogenides moir$\acute{e}$ systems which can simulate the Hubbard and related $t$-$J$ model with tunable further-neighbor couplings~\cite{wu2018hubbard,Tang2020}.
-The correlated insulators and possible SC states discovered in these systems~\cite{an2020interaction,schrade2021nematic,scherer2021mathcal} also call for theoretical understanding on the rich interplay among the experimentally tunable parameters such as electronic hopping and interaction.
+Experimentally, triangular-lattice compounds are among the most promising candidates for hosting topological states, including the QSL candidates of weak Mott insulators~\cite{kurosaki2005mott, itou2007spin, yamashita2008thermodynamic}, the $d+id$-wave TSC candidates Na$_x$CoO$_2$·yH$_2$O~\cite{takada2003superconductivity,schaak2003,fujimoto2004} and Sn/Si(111) systems~\cite{ming2022evidence}, and the twisted transition metal dichalcogenides (TMD) moir\'e systems which can simulate the Hubbard and related $t$-$J$ model ~\cite{wu2018hubbard,Tang2020}.
+The correlated insulators and possible SC states discovered in these systems~\cite{an2020interaction,schrade2021nematic,scherer2021mathcal} also call for theoretical understanding of the rich interplay among the experimentally tunable parameters such as electronic hopping and interaction.